 Last week I saw a picture on my Google+ account of a cake with pigs.
 It was adorable.
-Sadly, the only thing I know about the cake is a link, Pigs in Mud Cake.
+Sadly, the only thing I know about the cake is a link which came from tumblr called Pigs in Mud Cake.
 I decided to post it on my Facebook account expecting the same amount of comments that I normally receive...between 4-6.

 After a large response to the picture, people were looking for the recipe.
 So, last night my daughter, Danielle, and I decided to make the cake.
 I went to the local craft store to look for fondant.
 You need this to make the pigs for the cake.
 It is similar marizpan, and edible.
 I was able to find Duff's Fondant, the cake creator from Ace of Cakes.
 He has a line of fondant which happens to come in pink.
 Since I couldn't open the container of fondant in the store, I decided to buy some white fondant, too.
 I stopped by the ribbon section and bought a flowery designed ribbon to tie around my cake.

 Next stop was the grocery store.
 I didn't want to make a cake from scratch (I can't believe that came out of my mouth!) so I grabbed a box of Devil's Food Cake, a few packages of Kit Kat bars and some heavy cream.
 I now had everything I needed.

 We made the cake according to directions and placed the batter in two 8" cake pans.
 While the cake was baking, we made the ganache and put it aside to cool to room temperature and then started mixing the frosting.
 We decided on a peanut butter frosting because of the dark chocolate ganache.
 We make this cake called the Reese's Peanut Butter Cake.
 It has dark chocolate cake, peanut butter frosting and then we put chocolate ganache all over the cake.
 It is a huge hit, wherever we take it.
 Oh, and there are no calories...